robbert-vdh/yabridge/README.md

 [![Discord](https://img.shields.io/discord/786993304197267527.svg?label=Discord&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/pyNeweqadf)

 Yet Another way to use Windows VST plugins on Linux.
-Yabridge seamlessly supports running both 64-bit Windows VST2 plugins as well as 32-bit Windows VST2 plugins in a 64-bit Linux VST host, with optional support for inter-plugin communication through [plugin groups](#plugin-groups).
+Yabridge seamlessly supports running both 32-bit and 64-bit Windows VST2 and Windows VST3 plugins in a 64-bit Linux VST host, with optional support for inter-plugin communication through [plugin groups](#plugin-groups).
 Its modern concurrent architecture and focus on transparency allows yabridge to be both fast and highly compatible, while also staying easy to debug and maintain.

+_VST3 support is scheduled for yabridge 3.0.
+At the moment it's only available on the master branch._

 ## TODOs